10up/restricted-site-access/readme.txt

 Limit access your site to visitors who are logged in or accessing the site from a set of specified IP addresses.
 Send restricted visitors to the log in page, redirect them, or display a message or page.
 A great solution for Extranets, publicly hosted Intranets, or parallel development / staging sites.

-Adds a number of new configuration options to the Reading settings panel.
-From this panel you can:
+Adds a number of new configuration options to the Reading settings panel as well as the Network Settings panel in multisite.
+From these panels you can:

 1. Enable or disable site restriction
 1. Change the restriction behavior: send to login, redirect, display a message, display a page